-Stained Concrete versus Other Flooring Materials
+Stained Concrete versus Wood and Other Flooring Materials

 Decorative stained concrete offers a number of advantages that other flooring materials can't match, particularly when it comes to design versatility.
 Here, we compare stained concrete floors with some of the alternatives.